 Anatomy of a Dental Implant

 Before discussing how much dental implants cost, it’s crucial to understand the verbiage.
-A typical implant consists of the fixture that goes into the jaw, the abutment, and the crown it attaches.
+A typical tooth implant consists of the fixture that goes into the jaw, the abutment, and the crown it attaches.
 The installation looks like a screw.
 The crown has the appearance of a tooth.

 The Cost of Dental Implants Depends on Your Overall Oral Health